pkellz/github-heatmap-colorizer/README.md

 :star: Overview
 --------

-A Chrome extension that changes colors of contribution heatmaps in GitHub.
+A Chrome extension that changes the colors of contribution heatmaps in GitHub.

 Features: